Prison tattooing and backyard ink: How to navigate these age-old traditions

 All the health advice that relates to backyard tattooing also applies to tattooing in jail.
 But prison tattooing is more complicated and sketchier.

-High prices are a sign of lots of demand and not enough supply.
+As tattooing other inmates is not legal, it’s done in secrecy.
+It means prison tattooing carries the same health risks as injecting drugs inside.
+You’re more likely to encounter unsanitary equipment and reused needles in a jail cell than in a licensed tattoo parlour.
+The exchange and reuse of handmade injecting and tattoo equipment is rife in prisons.
 So it’s possible that someone giving a jail tattoo will do it with a well-used needle.
 This is a problem because the percentage of people in Australian prisons with hep C is far higher than infection rates in the general population.
 Moreover, data suggests that those who inject drugs are more likely to get a prison tattoo than others and both activities involve needles, which, if shared, can spread hep C. So, yes, there are recent documented cases of hep C coming from tattoos in Australian jails.

 Think carefully before you commit to inking your body in this environment.
 This isn’t a decision you should make on a whim.